hoax3/Splunk/configs/Universal Forwarder Install on SUSE.md

 # Change the targetUri
 targetUri = deploymentserver.splunk.mycompany.com:8089
 ```
-- Validate the host appears as a client within the Forwarder Management page on the Deployment Server.
+- Validate the host appears as a client within the Forwarder Management page on the DS

 > Deployment Server > Settings > Forwarder Management > Clients